noahehall/theBookOfNoah/0current/architectural thinking/devops/devops.md

 - the ability of a resource/service to function under state conditions for a specified period of time
 - key practices

   - extend delivery to production
   - extend operations feedback to development
   - embed project development knowledge into operations
   - embed operations knowledge into development

+- site reliability engineering: product teams support their own services; until it becomes critical enough for oversight; supports a health feedback loop from ops to design

 #### design for operation, and operate for design